anushka0202/React_Projects/population-insight/README.md

 Live demo: https://population-insight.netlify.app/

-Let's build an application where we can generate insight from a given data of people with following information
+Let's build an application where we can generate insight from a given data of people with the following information

-Id
+- Id

-Name
+- Name

-Age
+- Age

-Occupation
+- Occupation

-Father's ID
+- Father's ID

-We need following components on the UI
+## We need the following components on the UI

 ## 1. Histogram

-- show number of people falling in the range of follwing sets
+- show the number of people falling in the range of following sets

 a.
 0-5 Years
 b.
 5-12 Years
 c.
 13-21 Years
 d.
 22-29 Years
 e.
 30-50 Years
 f. greater than 50 years

 ## 2. Pie-chart